RensVlooswijk/PIT-Internship/Documents/11Labs.md

 ---

 ## Discussion
-The findings demonstrate that 11 labs is very effective and the quality is amzing in multiple languages.
-However, not in dutch.
+The findings demonstrate that 11 labs is very effective and the quality is amazing in multiple languages.
+However, not in Dutch.
 Which is a major concern for my project

 ---

 ## Conclusion
 In conclusion, 11Labs' text to speech system is amazing for high quality/natural sounding voices.
 This is why I am going to use it to create a version of my project to demonstrate.
-However it cant be the solution that will used for my final product since I really need my text to speech to be able to speak dutch.
+However it cant be the solution that will used for my final product since I really need my text to speech to be able to speak Dutch.

 ---